snarkymcsnarkpants/dad_joke_repo/the collection.md

 One Liners

+- I tried to come up with a carpentry pun that woodwork...
+I think I nailed it, but nobody saw it.
 - 10 plus 10 and 11 plus 11 equal the same thing...
 10 plus 10 is twenty and 11 plus 11 is twenty too.
 - Time flies like an arrow; fruit flies like a banana.
 - I used to be a baker, but I couldn’t make enough dough